JKWA/funx/README.md

 ### Comparison

-Monex provides tools for comparing monadic values:
+Funx provides tools for comparing monadic values:

 - **Equality**: Monads can be compared for equality using custom functions to determine if they represent the same state or value.
-- **Order**: Monex supports ordering monads based on their contained values, enabling sorting or comparison between monadic values.
+- **Order**: Funx supports ordering monads based on their contained values, enabling sorting or comparison between monadic values.

 ### Folding

 Folding collapses a monadic structure into a single result by applying functions in a specific order.
-Monex defines two core folding operations:
+Funx defines two core folding operations:

 - **`fold_l/3`**: Folds a structure from the left, applying functions sequentially from left to right.
 - **`fold_r/3`**: Folds a structure from the right, applying functions from right to left.